What Is Special About Me

-The students will view photos of animals from the National Parks Service web sites and identify similarities and differences among animals.
-They will then select a project to complete.
+The students will view photos of animals from the National Parks Service web sites and identify similarities and differences between pairs of animals.
+They will then select a project to do.

 Students will research animals at specific national sites and compare the physical features of those animals that help them survive.

 Minor/supporting Subject Area Connections